 The Corps is in the process of constructing Phase IV of the Dry Creek Project, which consists of sites in Reaches 10 and 13 of Dry Creek.
 They awarded the construction contract to the lowest bidder, McCullough Construction, Inc., on May 31, 2022.-Construction of the Reach 13 sites began on August 1, 2022.
-The Reach 10 sites will be constructed in 2023.
+The Reach contains two sites, 13A and 13B.
+The 13B site portion of the construction contract is complete and the 13A site is approximately 60% complete and expected to be complete by the October 15th in-stream work deadline.
+The Reach 10 sites will be constructed in 2023, however, the Contractor is planning to do some pre-clearing and access improvement work in October.
 The Corps is held a groundbreaking ceremony at the Reach 13 site on August 16, 2022 which was attended by staff from the Corps, Sonoma Water, and the design consultants, as well as staff from the National Marine Fisheries Service, California Fish and Wildlife, Congressman Huffman's office, Dry Creek Rancheria Band of Pomo Indians, and landowner representatives.